 Music is an integral part of the ICARE values we have here at Duke Street.
 It allows children to find ways of expressing themselves and escape everyday life.
 Every child in school has the opportunity to learn 3 different musical instruments before leaving Duke Street which gives them the skills to be able to read or compose a piece of music.
 They are also encouraged to use these instruments as part of a solo or ensemble performance.
 This gives the children the tools to aspire and achieve something outside of their comfort zone, may this be in music performing in Duke Streets Got Talent or in another subject or learning a skill that they haven’t tried before.
 This also develops their resilience in learning a musical instrument.

 Music is also part of everyday life at Duke Street, allowing the children to feel part of a community.
-The children are constantly exposed to and surrounded by music from different cultures.
-We play classical music during Early Bird Maths, listen to historical musicians during breakfast club and at lunch times, sing song as a whole school linked to celebration festivals, perform songs as part of school plays and sing many songs from different genres during our music clubs.
+The children are exposed to music from different cultures.
+We play classical music, sing songs linked to celebration festivals, perform songs as part of school plays and sing many songs from different genres during our music lessons.
+We even have a Karaoke club!

 When the children are not with the music specialist, they will be following the Charanga music scheme which will be taught by class teachers.